Aleisistan/sticctbackendcasa/README.md

 1. GET /users
 Returns all Users.

-2. GET /users/id  //ACA FALTA RELACIONAR CADA USER CON TODAS LAS ORDENES Returns an User by id.
+2. GET /users/id  //NO PUEDO mostrar USERS con sus repectivas ORDERS Returns an User by id.

-3. GET /users?orderField=institute&orderDirection=ASC  //ACA DEBE QUEDAR USERS/INSTITUTE
+3. GET /users?institute
 Returns all Users ordered by institute in ascedent mode

 4. POST /users